dr-guangtou/daily_astroph/astroph-1807.md

 ## July 26:

 #### [Galaxy populations in the most distant SPT-SZ clusters - I. Environmental quenching in massive clusters at 1.4≲z≲1.7](https://arxiv.org/abs/1807.09768)
+    - **Relevant**
+    * All five show clear overdensities of red galaxies whose colors agree with the initial cluster redshift estimates, although one (SPT-CLJ0607-4448) shows a galaxy concentration much less prominent than the others.
+    * Our results thus point towards an efficient suppression of star formation in massive galaxies in the central regions of the most massive clusters, occurring already earlier than z ∼ 1.5.

 #### [Free-floating molecular clumps and gas mixing: hydrodynamic aftermaths of the intracluster−interstellar medium interaction](https://arxiv.org/abs/1807.09771)
+    * RAMSES模拟一个Virgo cluster
+    * We find that the tails of ram pressure stripped galaxies give rise to a population of up to more than a hundred clumps of molecular gas lurking in the cluster
+    * Their lifetime (  300 Myr) is small compared to the age of the cluster.
+    * The stars formed in all of the galaxy tails combined amount to an irrelevant contribution to the intracluster light.

 #### [Evolution of the AGN UV luminosity function from redshift 7.5](https://arxiv.org/abs/1807.09774)